nephio-project/docs/user-guide/exercises.md

 </details>

-Finally, we want to configure the resource backend to know about these clusters.
+Finally, we want to configure the resource backend to be aware of these clusters.
 The resource backend is an IP address and VLAN index management system.
-It is included for demonstration purposes, to show how Nephio package specialization can interact with external systems to fully configure packages.
+It is included for demonstration purposes to show how Nephio package specialization can interact with external systems to fully configure packages.
 But it needs to be configured to match our topology.

-First, we apply a package that defines the high-level networks to which our workloads will attach.
-Part of the Nephio package specialization pipeline will determine the exact VLAN tags and IP addresses for those attachments, based on the specific clusters.
+First, we will apply a package to define the high-level networks for attaching our workloads.
+The Nephio package specialization pipeline will determine the exact VLAN tags and IP addresses for those attachments based on the specific clusters.
 There is a pre-defined PackageVariant in the tests directory for this: